Cabinets of Curiosities in Academic and Research Libraries: Collections and Sensibilities

 Full Seminar Schedule

 Will Baker is a bookseller, appraiser, and collections management consultant for W. C. Baker Rare Books & Ephemera, ABBA/ILAB.
-He received his first Master’s degree in Museum Studies from New York University, where he focused on the early development of natural history museums and 19th-century American dime museums.
-During that period, he worked as a researcher in the Anthropology division of the American Museum of Natural History, and as a curatorial assistant at the sword swallower Johnny Fox’s Lower East Side dime museum the Freakatorium.
+He received his first master’s degree in Museum Studies from New York University, where he focused on the early development of natural history museums and 19th-century American dime museums.
+During that period, he worked as a researcher in the Anthropology division of the American Museum of Natural History, and as a curatorial assistant at the sword swallower Johnny Fox’s Lower East Side dime museum, the Freakatorium.
 He later worked as a rare book cataloger for the William Reese Company and as the librarian and executive director of New Haven’s Institute Library.
-In recent years Baker has performed extensive consulting work for the Carnegie Museum of Natural History in Pittsburgh and has helped research and catalog Florence Fearrington’s landmark collection of rare books relating to cabinets of curiosities.
+In recent years Baker has performed consulting work for organizations including the Carnegie Museum of Natural History and the Edward Gorey Charitable Trust and has helped research and catalog Florence Fearrington’s landmark collection of rare books relating to cabinets of curiosities.